-The old definition: Mom & Dad and 2.2 kids and a dog and a cat.
+Back in the good ol’ days, a family was described as mom and dad and 2.2 kids and a dog and a cat.
 If that was ever the perfect family unit, (and I don’t think there was anything remotely perfect about it) and if it ever existed (maybe it existed for many as an ideal), well, it doesn’t anymore.
-It is now up to us to create what family means.
-The point is that it is up to us now to create a meaningful extended family that is rich and that provides comfort.
+It is now up to us to create what family means, and to create a meaningful extended family that provides comfort.

-The truth is that the model of a nuclear family as an ideal doesn’t really work.
-And it doesn’t work for a number of reasons.
-Mostly it is because living within the confines of a nuclear family structure makes us vulnerable.
+The model of a nuclear family as an ideal doesn’t really work for a number of reasons.
+Mostly because living within the confines of a nuclear family structure makes us vulnerable.
 If we only have two or three people that we live with, confide in, and share things with, what happens when we divorce?
 What happens when our kids leave home?
 What happens when our spouse dies?

 The result is something we see all around us.
 So many people are living alone.